 Downtown Ocean Springs and Dinner at Mosaic Restaurant

-Weekends begin on Thursdays in Ocean Springs and on occasion maybe even on Wednesday.
+Weekends begin on Thursdays in Ocean Springs and on occasion maybe even on Wednesdays.

 Downtown is quaint yet lively at night with most restaurants offering live music through Sunday including Mosaic Restaurant & Bar, where we land for dinner our first night.